Environment variables

 LOG_FILE Optional

 Section titled “LOG_FILE ”The path to the log file.
-Unlike console output, the log file is written in JSON Lines format which is suitable for structured logging.
+Unlike console output, the log file uses structured logging format (JSON Lines by default).

 SENTRY_DSN Optional